 Coordinated by Safer London, the Pan-London Housing Reciprocal is a housing pathway for people with a social housing tenancy in London who are at high risk of harm where they live.

-- Other Violence Against Women and Girls (VAWG) strands including sexual violence and exploitation (including prostitution and trafficking), so called ‘honour’ based violence, female genital mutilation (FGM), forced marriage and stalking
+- Other types of Violence Against Women and Girls (VAWG) including sexual violence and exploitation (including prostitution and trafficking), so called ‘honour’ based violence, female genital mutilation (FGM), forced marriage and stalking

 Who is the Pan-London Housing Reciprocal for?

 Applicants must be at risk in their borough, have a social tenancy and wish to move to a different London borough.
 Their landlord needs to be signed up as a Pan-London Housing Reciprocal Partner.

 How to make a referral

 Any professional working with the applicant can make a referral by completing the property request form and sending it to Safer London at: email@example.com / firstname.lastname@example.org (secure email).

 Due to confidentiality and safety reasons, the applicant’s name should not be recorded on the form.
 The professional(s) acting as Nominating Officer(s) will be the main point of contact between the applicant, Safer London and any landlord.

 When receiving a new referral, Safer London will first seek approval from the Reciprocal Named Lead(s) for the applicant’s landlord.
 Please note that some landlords may have an internal process for approving referrals, e.g. an emergency panel.
 Once approval has been received, Safer London will circulate the property request form to all housing partners.